sualeh/creditcardnumber/README.md

     Last Four Digits: 6174
     Passes Luhn Check?
 Yes
     Is Primary Account Number Valid?
 Yes
+  Expiration Date: 1504
+    Is Expired: No
+  Name: Sualeh Fatehi
 ```

 ### How to Secure the Credit Card Number